The BOC Blast 463 – ILWU, PMA reach tentative deal on ‘certain key issues’

 Problems Facing the Industry

-- Stricter rules on DG will lead to higher costs and more incentive on the part of shippers to avoid proper declarations
+- Stricter rules on Dangerous Goods cargo will lead to higher costs and more incentive on the part of shippers to avoid proper declarations.

 - Awareness across all business units that losses & delays are part of any supply chain.
 Mission-critical shipments need more risk analysis to determine transport mode.

 - Understanding of what to do when General Average occurs.
 This is best led by your cargo insurance provider meeting with your ‘team,’ not just the risk manager or CFO.

 - Have a contingency plan or at least an understanding of how the event will unfold.

 MAKE SURE YOU ARE COVERED!
 Ask the questions.
 Do not assume.